 A lot goes into creating a killer landing page (and you can find the full details in this post), but here are some of the basics:

-• Choose the right media: landing pages that have images of people instead of objects result in a higher click-through rate (CTR).
+• Use high-quality images of people without text: landing pages that have images of people instead of objects result in a higher click-through rate (CTR).
 Images without text also have a 52% higher CTR than images that do have text.

-• Include the right details: Landing pages that include a price can double lead generation – if a price isn’t displayed, potential customers automatically assume that the product is expensive.
-However, it’s worth noting this is often more relevant to e-commerce and SaaS products.
+• Include pricing and contact information: Landing pages that include a price can double lead generation – if a price isn’t displayed, potential customers automatically assume that the product is expensive.
+Similarly, people want to know that you are easy to contact — displaying your phone number, social media pages, or email addresses add valuable credibility.

-• Test and improve: A/B split testing is regarded as the best method for improving conversions, with 60% of businesses deeming this method “highly valuable.”
+• A/B test and optimize: A/B split testing is regarded as the best method for improving conversions, with 60% of businesses deeming this method “highly valuable.”

-• Maintain continuity: If your ad call-to-action (CTA) says, “Get a free ebook,” then your landing page should be where the user can download the content (with or without filling out a short form).
+• Maintain continuity with your ads: If your ad call-to-action (CTA) says, “Get a free ebook,” then your landing page should be where the user can download the content (with or without filling out a short form).
 If it requires extra clicks, these people are likely to leave the website, upping your bounce rate.

 Pro tip: Google can punish you for leading clients to a different page than you promised in the ad.
 Search engines consider this practice deceptive and may lower your Quality Score, increasing the ad’s price as a result.